Tropes associated with Vesuvius:

 - Sarashi: A part her soldier outfit.

 - Scarf of Asskicking: Again, her soldier outfit.
-It looks very familiar to another character's scarf, does it not?
+It looks very similar to Laharl's scarf.

 - Second Love: King Krichevskoy.